BillyGratia15/Diabetes_Prediction/README.md

 1 = You're having a diabetes

 # Here's the webpage :
+This is web app to predict whether you're having a diabetes or not with Logistic Regression

 **1. Home Page:**

 You will see 3 button in the home page